The information below explains the technique, Dry Needling, that has been offered to you.

-Dry Needling is a very successful medical treatment which uses very thin dry needles (no medication) to achieve its aim.
-Dry Needling is used to treat pain and dysfunction caused by muscles, sinusitis, headaches and even nerves.
+Dry Needling is a very successful medical treatment that uses very thin dry needles (no medication) to achieve its aim.
 This is not acupuncture which is a Traditional Chinese Medicine, but rather a western medicine technique that has a clear scientific understanding and does not rely on religious influence.

-Dry Needling works by helping the body to heal muscle spasm and trigger points (knots) and relieve pain.
-There are also chemical and electrical effects which assist in your recovery.
+Dry Needling works by helping the body to heal muscle spasms and trigger points (knots) and relieve pain.
+There are also chemical and electrical effects that assist in your recovery.
 Dry Needling is only one part of your rehabilitation and it is important that you do the exercises and follow the advice given to you by your physiotherapist.
 We also use dry needling for sinuses.

 Your physiotherapist has been specifically trained in the various needling techniques.
 Appropriate needle length and thickness will be chosen by your physiotherapist appropriately for your condition and body size and it will then be inserted through the skin in the appropriate place.
 You will feel a small pinprick and depending on the type of needle technique chosen you may also feel a muscle ache and possibly one or more small muscle twitches.
 These are normal sensations to experience during Dry Needling.